LucaSchirmer/txt-creator/README.md

 # txt-creator
  A Java Application to create txt files with less clicks

- The program kan be run using a .bat file.
+ The program can be run using a .bat file.

  1. create your .bat file
  2. print the following content into the file